BerryTracer/.github/README.md

 ## Community

 Join our community to discuss the BerryTracer project, share ideas, and collaborate on new features.
-[Details about community channels, like forums, chat rooms, or mailing lists]

 ## Contact